CSRG-Group/dcs-notes.github.io/_CS139/Theory7.md

 XML is well formed if ti meets the following requirements
 * The document contains only unicode characters
 * None of the special characters appear (e.g < and &)
-* begin, end and empty tags are correctly nested
+* Begin, end and empty tags are correctly nested
 * Element tags are case-sensitive
 * A single root element contains all the other elements